Vanisher: Necrosha

-Returning from the future, the Vanisher's condition worsens.
+Returning from the future, Vanisher's condition worsens.
 He teleports to Utopia for help and finds himself in the middle of the battle between Selene's forces and the X-Men.
 Cyclops rescues him from an attack by Tarot and is ordered to take Emma Frost to safety.
-Before the Vanisher can react, they're attacked by Banshee.
+Before Vanisher can react, they are attacked by Banshee.
 He then teleports to the medical lab to search for Elixir.
-Finding Elixir in a coma, the Vanisher watches over him until Josh awakens.
+Finding Elixir in a coma, Vanisher watches over him until he awakens.
 He asks for the tumor to be removed but was told to teleport X-Force to Genosha.
-There, Elixir reveals he removed the tumor in the future and that the Vanisher is actually suffering from stage-4 syphilis.
-Elixir tells him to leave because that's what he's good at and the Vanisher teleports into Selene's fortress to rescue Warpath.
+There, Elixir reveals he removed the tumor in the future and that Vanisher is actually suffering from stage-4 syphilis.
+Elixir tells him to leave because that's what he's good at and Vanisher teleports into Selene's fortress to rescue Warpath.
 He engages in a battle with Blink, who teleports his arm off.
-Rescuing the other members of X-Force and getting them to safety, the Vanisher tells Elixir that Warpath was always nice to him and demands to be healed.
+Rescuing the other members of X-Force and getting them to safety, Vanisher tells Elixir that Warpath was always nice to him and demands to be healed.

 During the final confrontation with Selene and her Inner Circle, he works alongside Archangel and Domino in taking out Blink.
-Once the mission is over, the Vanisher and Domino go to Brazil for some rest and relaxation.
+Once the mission is over, Vanisher and Domino go to Brazil for some rest and relaxation.

 Second Coming

-Upon Cable and Hope Summers return to the present, Cyclops orders Domino and the Vanisher to wait in San Francisco.
-Learning that Bastion was targeting teleporters to prevent the reunion of the so-called "Mutant Messiah" with the X-Men, Cyclops gives Domino instructions to bring the Vanisher back to Utopia.
-Hearing this, the Vanisher teleports to his hideout in Portugal only to find his girls dead and Steven Lang and his men awaiting him.
-The Vanisher is then shot multiple times before teleporting away, being left for dead in the middle of nowhere.
+Upon Cable and Hope Summers return to the present, Cyclops orders Domino and Vanisher to wait in San Francisco.
+Learning that Bastion was targeting teleporters to prevent the reunion of the so-called "Mutant Messiah" with the X-Men, Cyclops gives Domino instructions to bring Vanisher back to Utopia.
+Hearing this, Vanisher teleports to his hideout in Portugal only to find his girls dead and Steven Lang and his men awaiting him.
+Vanisher is then shot multiple times before teleporting away, being left for dead in the middle of nowhere.
 After this, the X-Men consider him missing in action.

 Regenesis

-The Vanisher appears in New York as a member of a group of Marauders that are brainwashed to attack the X-Men.
+Vanisher appears in New York as a member of a group of Marauders that are brainwashed to attack the X-Men.

-The Vanisher is later found by Juggernaut and is coerced into taking him to where the Gem of Cyttorak is located.
+Vanisher is later found by Juggernaut and is coerced into taking him to where the Gem of Cyttorak is located.

-As part of the 2016 "Marvel NOW!" branding, the Vanisher later begins smuggling stolen vibranium out of Wakanda in order to sell it to criminals.
+As part of the 2016 "Marvel NOW!" branding, Vanisher begins smuggling stolen vibranium out of Wakanda in order to sell it to criminals.
 He is defeated by Kasper Cole and taken into custody.

 Vanisher later joins the Hellfire club with Emma Frost as its Black King, but is killed by Robert Callahan.
+He resurfaces during the Krakoan Age, having been resurrected through unknown means.
+After the end of the Krakoan Age, Vanisher begins working for the Office of National Emergency.